Viral Infections In Children: Treatment And Preventions

 Viral infections in children may last for up to 14 days.
 Some viral infections may be treated with antiviral medicines.
 On the other hand, bacterial infections may be secondary infections caused due to viral infections.
 These may last for more than ten to 14 days.
 Fever is higher in bacterial infection as compared to viral infection.
 Many bacterial infections need antibiotics, but some may not require them (15) (16).

-Viral infections in children are common but need timely treatment to avoid complications.
+Viral infections in children are among the most common diseases in children but need timely treatment to avoid complications.
 These infections are mainly caused by catching the virus from infected persons or contaminated objects.
 Untreated viral infections may lead to sepsis, myocarditis, or pneumonia.
 It is of utmost priority to ensure that you keep your child’s surroundings clean, keep them hydrated, and give them small but frequent meals.
 Contact the doctor immediately if you notice seizures, high fever, or troubled breathing.
 Once the child has recovered, teach them good personal hygiene habits and about taking care of themselves when outdoors.

 Infographic: Avoiding Viral Infections While Traveling